llmonpy/llmonpy/README.md

 The AdaptiveICLCycle use a tourney to generate a list of examples of good responses.
 It then re-runs the tourney with the good responses used as examples to improve the quality of the responses.
 The cycle continues until it reaches a limit you set or the responses have stopped improving.
 There is an example of a cycle in steps_prompt.py file.

+### GenerateAggregateRank (GAR)
+The GenerateAggregateRank (GAR) is a mixture of agents that uses a list of "generator" models to generate responses a first round of responses.
+The first rounds of responses are used as examples for the next round of responses.
+That process is repeated for the number of rounds you set.
+The last round of responses are ranked by a list of "judge" models.

 ### Trace Viewer
 LLMonPy has a trace viewer that can help you understand how your pipeline is working.
 To start it use this command: